Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 If you suffer from chronic back pain and are looking for a lasting and effective solution, spine surgery might be an option.

 However, the decision should be made in consultation with your doctor.
-Ideal candidates are generally in good overall health, free from serious diseases, and physically able to undergo a major surgery that could last several hours.
+Ideal candidates are generally in good overall health, free from serious diseases, and physically able to undergo major surgery that could last several hours.

 You might be an ideal candidate for spine surgery, but only a consultation with an expert surgeon can provide clarity.